 Anyone can get infected with Hepatitis A. Hepatitis A is a serious liver disease that is spread through close personal contact with a person that has Hepatitis A or from contaminated food and water.
 The vaccine is given as two doses, 6 to 18 months apart.

 You need three doses of Hepatitis B vaccine if you have not already received them.

 Human Papillomavirus (HPV)

-All adolescents should get three doses of HPV vaccine to prevent cervical cancer.
+All adolescents age 9+ and adults up to age 45 are recommended toget three doses of HPV vaccine to prevent cervical, oral, head, and neck cancer.